DoctorKru/OpenCore-WinOnly/README.md

 # OpenCore-WinOnly
-Minimal configuration of OpenCore bootloader 1.0.7 for boot only one copy of Windows 10/11.
+Minimal configuration of OpenCore bootloader 1.0.7 for boot the only copy of Windows 10/11.
 No MacOS tweaks, no dual boot. <br>
 The purpose is to boot Windows on top of Opencore to tweak maimboard firmware on modern HP/Dell laptops and apply some custom ACPI overrides